The iconic blue sky Kyiv cathedral

 After that, in the spring of 1935, there came a turn of the golden domes of the monastery, they were pulled down.
 The cathedral’s silver Holy Gates and other valuables were dismantled, sold abroad, or destroyed.

-The planned governmental center and Lenin’s 52 meters statue in the place of the ruined cathedral were never built.
+The planned governmental center and Lenin’s 52 meters statue in the place of the ruined cathedral were never erected.
 The only building completed before World War II currently houses the Ministry of Foreign Affairs.

 An interesting fact is that during the Soviet anti-religious campaign of the 1920s, another outstanding monument of Byzantine architecture – St.Sophia Cathedral was saved from destruction.
 And primarily it avoided a disastrous fate with the enormous efforts of many Ukrainian and French historians.